helderlinhares/kafka-service/README.md

 ### Producing MessageCreatedEvents

-This Rest client will use kafka to produce a message on topic: `me.hl.message`
+This application will use kafka to produce a message on topic: `me.hl.message`

 Curl example:
 ```console